EFTEC/ValidationOne/README.md

 ## Version list

+* 2021-03-17 1.30
+  * The messages are store in a different project called eftec/MessageContainer.
 * 2021-02-13 1.29
   * Added the methods trim(), alwaysTrim(), convert(), errorCount() and hasError() .
 * 2021-02-10 1.28